bfdeloitte/buckeye-ui/docs/resources/contributing.md

 ### Accessibility

-Shoelace is built with accessibility in mind.
+BuckeyeUI is built with accessibility in mind.
 Creating generic components that are fully accessible to users with varying capabilities across a multitude of circumstances is a daunting challenge.
 Oftentimes, the solution to an a11y problem is not written in black and white and, therefore, we may not get it right the first time around.
-There are, however, guidelines we can follow in our effort to make Shoelace an accessible foundation from which applications and websites can be built.
+There are, however, guidelines we can follow in our effort to make BuckeyeUI an accessible foundation from which applications and websites can be built.

 We take this commitment seriously, so please ensure your contributions have this goal in mind.
 If you need help with anything a11y-related, please [reach out to the community](/resources/community) for assistance.
 If you discover an accessibility concern within the library, please file a bug on the [issue tracker](https://github.com/shoelace-style/shoelace/issues).